sixman9/m2droid/README.md

 [maven]: http://maven.apache.org/

 P.S.
 Why use Maven?
-Maven is great for distributing projects and getting a quick footing, I've found it slightly complex to configure within complex projects it hasn't been as 'flexible' as Apache Ant IMHO.
+Maven is great for distributing projects and getting a quick footing, I've found it slightly difficult to configure within complex projects it hasn't been as 'flexible' as Apache Ant IMHO.
 Have a look at Maven and Ant together (for Maven library/dependency management within Ant) at http://ptrthomas.wordpress.com/2009/03/08/why-you-should-use-the-maven-ant-tasks-instead-of-maven-or-ivy/.